HesamShaelaie/HesamShaelaie/README.md

 # Hi there 👋, I am Hesam!

 I am a Ph.D. candidate in Industrial and System Engineering at Lehigh University.
 I am interested in discrete optimization and Machine Learning.
-Currently, I am working to find a middle ground between Branch & Bound and Reinforcement Learning.
-Also, I am working on another interesting project which tries to varify the actions and behavior of Graph Nural Network through optimization.
+Currently, I am working on the intersection of Branch & Bound and Reinforcement Learning.
+Also, I am working on another interesting project which tries to verify the actions and behavior of Graph Nural Network through optimization.

 <!--